-Similarly, if you are coming to view material described in an online finding aid, select the request button towards the upper left-hand corner of the finding aid.
+Similarly, if you are coming to view material described in an online finding aid, select the “Request this Collection” button towards the upper left-hand corner of the finding aid.

 After you have signed in, you will be presented with a page containing information about your request.
 In those instances when you are interested in viewing a portion of a collection or a specific volume from a series, you will need to narrow your request:

 - For archival materials use the “Container Number(s)” field:

 - For monographs and serials use the “Volume/Copy” field: